JeremyWu00/w19-360420-machine-learning/ErrorAnalysis.md

 ## Distributions of Model Accuracy
 Every time that the classification model is run, there's a different accuracy because in DataSet.java, specifically on the lines 148-150,a shuffle method is implemented from the Collections class.
 The shuffle method serves to randomize the data.
 Consequently, the full data set used is no longer exactly the same and the exact accuracy that is printed will most likely not be the same as it was previously, unless the shuffled data is shuffled exactly the same way.

-A sensible baseline against which we should compare our model's performance is .......(to finish)
+A sensible baseline against which we should compare our model's performance is 65% or greater.
+When using the printLabelFrequencies method there are 444 patients who have a benign tumour and there are 237 patients who have a malignant tumour.

 ## Analysis of different error types
 In the context of medical diagnosis, a false positive occurs when a patient is diagnosed to have an illness; however they are healthy.
 It incorrectly attributes a disease to a healthy patient.
 A false negative occurs when a patient diagnosed as healthy; however they have an illness.
 It incorrectly indicates that the patient is healthy when they are not.

 The measure of precision and recall differ from one another due to the fact that....
-A sensibles baseline for precision value is.....
+A sensibles baseline for precision value is
 A sensible baseline for the recall value is ....
 The precision and recall values change as the hyperparameter k chnages because....